Katie Tunks Leach

 Australia

-Doctorate Title: Exploring the role and value of chaplains in the ambulance services.
+Doctorate Title: Exploring the role and value of chaplains in Australian ambulance services: A mixed methods study.

 Details: